Explanation of fields

 Protected areas

 To broadly assess comprehensiveness, adequacy, and representativeness of the protected area system, regional ecosystems are listed for each protected area defined under section 28 of the Nature Conservation Act 1992.
-This includes national parks (including scientific and recovery), conservation parks, forest reserves and resource reserves, but excludes nature refuges or voluntary conservation agreement areas on private lands.
+This includes national parks (including scientific and recovery), conservation parks, special wildlife reserves, forest reserves and resource reserves, but excludes nature refuges or voluntary conservation agreement areas on private lands.

 Extent in reserves